 In some circumstances, Medicare will cover skilled nursing care, home health care and hospice care.

-How can I get Long-Term Care coverage?
+How Can I Get Long-Term Care Coverage?

-Unlike Medicare, Medicaid covers the cost of long-term care.
-To qualify for Medicaid, you have to meet state specific income and savings requirements.
-Since Medicaid is a state-run program, Long-term care benefits vary by state.
-Generally, Medicaid will cover the cost of a nursing homes.
+Generally, Medicaid will cover the cost of nursing homes.
 Although, many nursing homes do not accept Medicaid patients.
-In most state, Medicaid will not cover the cost of in-home care or adult day care.
+In most states, Medicaid will not cover the cost of in-home care or adult day care.
 New York is one of the few states where Medicaid will cover in-home care and stays in assisted living facilities.

-Long-Term Care Insurance is coverage you can purchase from a private insurance companies.
+Long-Term Care Insurance is coverage you can purchase from a private insurance company.
 Traditional LTC policies provide a fixed daily benefit for nursing home care and limit the benefit period to 3 years.
 The premium for an LTC policy can change over time.
 Recently, premiums have been increasing.
 As a result, fewer and fewer people are buying traditional LTC insurance.

 Whole life insurance is an alternative type of long-term care coverage.
 Whole life insurance will return money to your heir if you don't end up using long-term care.
 Additionally, you are able to lock-in the premium rate upfront.